-One month after spotting this listing, and after haggling price with the seller whom my realtor called “delusional and insane,” I’m now actually in my “cabin.”
+One month later, I’m actually in my “cabin.”
 I have combat boots, although since COVID I lean more toward flip-flops (either way, they’re not high heels).
-I won’t say whether I own a shotgun or just collect healing herbs.
-I will confess that I’m upgrading the place so that it isn’t quite so “rustic.”
+I confess that I’m upgrading the place so that it isn’t quite so “rustic.”
 The air conditioning works, and the guest bedroom already has a guest.

 Best of all, the trees whisper in the breeze.
 The lagoon is populated by koi and mallards with broods of spring ducklings.
-I’ve now also seen a turtle and the great blue heron who visits periodically.
-And today I’m going to a Happy Hour at the pool with some other residents.
+A turtle and a great blue heron visit periodically.
+And today I’m going to a Happy Hour at the community pool.

 A solitary 5:00 may have suited Pilate, but I prefer connection to people as well as to place.